The Baruch College Faculty Handbook

 The foregoing are based on the understanding of learning and learning styles first articulated by Benjamin Bloom in the 1950s, now known as BLOOM'S TAXONOMY.
 The following links to Bloom's Taxonomy websites (and the lists of verbs there) might be helpful:

-6. Some exemplars of good learning goals by discipline (members of the faculty are invited to contribute additional goals):
+6. Some exemples of well-written learning goals by discipline (members of the faculty are invited to contribute additional goals):

-By the end of this course my students will be able to...
+CIS (upper level) By the end of this course, students will be able to...

 - explain software design and implementation processes.